miykael/atlasreader/paper/paper.md

 generating coordinate tables and region labels from statistical MRI images.
-With AtlasReader, users can use any of the freely and publicly available neuroimaging atlases, without any restriction to their preferred software package, to create publication-ready output figures and tables, that contain relevant information about the peaks and clusters extent of each ROI.
+With AtlasReader, users can use any of the freely and publicly available neuroimaging atlases, without any restriction to their preferred software package, to create publication-ready output figures and tables that contain relevant information about the peaks and clusters extent of each ROI.
 To our knowledge, providing atlas information about the full extent of a cluster (i.e. the extent of overlap between the ROI and atlas regions) is a new feature that, so far, is not